raunackt/naksatra-tracker/README.md

 Currently, the orientation of _nakṣatra_-s is the same as it would be when you were facing in the northern direction at the time of sunrise, typically 0655-0700.

+**Pausha Shuklapaksha Navami, 2024**
+---
+Fixed issues with times and day changes.
+Version 1 of the application is ready.
+Will be live soon.

 **Pausha Shuklapaksha Shashthi, 2024**
 ---